Ecosystems

 Main characteristics of aquatic ecosystems

-• The flora of aquatic ecosystems consists of algae and aquatic plants.
+• The flora of aquatic ecosystems consists of algae and aquatic plants, which play a crucial role in oxygen production and water purification.

 You may be interested in this other article, where we introduce the different types of ecosystems through a list of examples with photos.